 2. You can carry forward super contributions into the new financial year

 Depending on your existing super balance, you may be able to carry forward any unused portion of the concessional contributions cap from previous years for up to 5 years.
 This is useful to know for anyone with a growing business.

 As you become more successful, or have a good quarter, you may be able to pay extra contributions to your super.

 Before making extra contributions, consider your debt levels as well as current and future financial commitments, including any super payments you may need to make to eligible employees.

 3. Remember that insurance cover is available through your super

 The good news is you may already have Death, Total & Permanent Disablement (TPD) and Income Protection cover through your super.
-You’ll keep any existing insurance you have even if you move to a new self-employed way of working – and a simple review of this cover can ensure you’re correctly insured and prepared for the worst.
+If being self-employed is way of working for you, check with your super fund to ensure you’re correctly insured and prepared for the worst.